ckgresla/miscbooks/README.md

 What else would you name your personal repository of miscellaneous code & notebooks?

-- data: has some small sample datasets & some ASCII Art
+- data: has some small sample datasets, catppuccin colors & some ASCII Art
 - scripts: a collection of misc scripts
 - notebooks: all the notebooks one's heart could desire